-Headquartered in New York, Bindo POS is a POS software used by thousands of retail merchants in over 60 countries around the globe.
+Headquartered in New York, Bindo POS is a Point of Sale software used by thousands of retail merchants in over 60 countries around the globe.
 They’ve leveraged Bindo since 2013 to handle more than $1 billion worth of sales.

 While this cumulative figure is undeniably impressive, it turns out Bindo wasn’t a POS system software from the word go.
 Instead, it was previously an inventory management system for small businesses.
 Then at some point, the company saw the need to supplement that with POS system capabilities.